amosproj/amos2024ss07-updating-flash-boot-loader/Documentation/Getting_Started.md

 ## GUI Walkthrough

 - the Licences can be found in the upper left corner
+- in `Settings` you can switch between normal and rpofessional mode, to hide or show the log
 - the GUI is separated in different sections: ECU, File and Communication

 ### ECU